 A Digital Mediation Studio

-Factum Foundation for Digital Technology in Conservation Madrid, Spain
+Factum Foundation for Digital Technology in Preservation Madrid, Spain

 The emergence of computers and the opportunities offered by diverse types of digital mediation in C21st required a radical rethinking of the layout of a creative workshop and the way that contemporary artists work.
 Factum Arte is a direct response to this need.
 Its workshops have developed to create an experimental and open environment to meet the needs of artists from around the world.
 Factum Arte has been run since it started by Adam Lowe, a painter trained at Oxford University´s Ruskin School of Drawing and at the Royal College of Art in London.
 Many elements of these two very different institutions have shaped the radical studio that has emerged in Madrid.
 The Ruskin´s emphasis on traditional techniques and the interdisciplinary intellectual community of Oxford prompted an interest in creative processes that intersect science, art and technology.
 The Bauhaus environment of the Royal College of Art in 1980s mixing painters, sculptors, printmakers, ceramicists, metalworkers, jewellers, silver and goldsmiths, automotive designers, photographers, textile designers, woodworkers, filmmakers demonstrated the importance of communication across disciplines.